aaronryank/Cubically/readme.md

        554
        554

-There is one other piece of memory in Cubelang, the "notepad" (also called the scratchpad).
+To make Cubelang an (almost) usable language, there is one other piece of memory: the "notepad" (also called the scratchpad).
 This can store one value at a time.
-Performing various commands on the nonexistent sixth face will perform the command on memory.
+Performing a command on the nonexistent sixth face index will perform the command on memory.

 # Syntax